theecrit/contentandux/CODE_OF_CONDUCT.md

 ## Posting guidelines

 The Content + UX Slack Group is place for industry practitioners to discuss their work, share resources, and help others grow professionally.
-You're welcome to share your content related-links, resources, ideas, etc., provided you adhere to these guidelines:
+You're welcome to participate to your heart's content, provided you adhere to these guidelines:

+### Do not use a company name as your display name.
+This is a community for people, not commercial interests.
+You may mention your employer's name in your profile description and/or use your work email to sign up, but you may not use a company name as your display name.

 ### Keep your posts on-topic.
 Make sure the things you're sharing are relevant to the content community, *and that they're posted in the right channel.* A good rule of thumb is that if it's not content-specific or there’s not a direct application in a content-specific scenario, then it’s probably not ok.

 ### Keep your posts unique.
 Do not post repeatedly, or without context, your links to pitches, events, products, or services, or any such resources that are not specifically content-related.
 While not expressly prohibited, we strongly discourage cross-posting and more often than not we delete duplicate posts.

+### No drive-by link bombs.
+If you find something content-related worth sharing with the community, include some context.
+Why do you find it interesting?
+What did you learn from it?
+We're not asking for a thesis, just a little thoughtfulness.
+If you're posting a commercial link as your first post, don't.

 ### No self-promotion and no soliciting.
 Do *not* approach other members, either through public channels or private messages, with sales pitches.
 Do *not* mine the group for email addresses.
 Either of these violations may get your membership revoked immediately.